Puukly/item-seller/README.md

 **The mod doesn't move items:**
 - Make sure the `/sell` command actually opens a container/GUI
-- Check that you have slime balls in your inventory
+- Check that you have the desired item in your inventory
 - Verify the server allows the `/sell` command

 **Keybinding doesn't work:**